sepehrdroppawholefrort/sepehrdroppafrostuff/README.md

-# Just some typical FholeeDrop Files and other stuff.
+# Just some needed filessss lets gooooo.
-W's in the chatttttttt
+W's in the chattt